DevelopedbyWill/DevelopedbyWill/README.md

 # Will Reynolds

-Bangkok-based developer with a 20-year USAF background and an MBA in progress.
+Developer with a 20-year USAF background and an MBA in progress.
 Building production websites, data systems, and self-hosted infrastructure — solo, end-to-end, from architecture through deployment.

 ## What I've shipped